clearlinux/clear-linux-documentation/source/self-contained-cluster.rst

 This setup assumes:

 * Keystone VM runs on the same system that runs the CSR and Scheduler.
-* The CIAO nodes can reach the corporate network and Internet (being NATed by the gateway).
+* The ciao nodes can reach the corporate network and Internet (being NATed by the gateway).
 * Being able to reach the nodes by connectint to the gateway and then connecting to the nodes for port forwarding.
 For this setup above, you can reach the WebUI and Keystone ports presented by the CSR and Keystone through the gateway IP address

-Controller Node Setup
+Controller node setup
 ---------------------

 One node in this sample setup, ``192.168.0.101``, is set as the controller node.
 It runs the CSR, Scheduler and Keystone VM.

-Network Node Setup
+Network node setup
 ------------------

 One node in this sample setup, ``192.168.0.102``, is set as the network node.
 It runs the launcher that launches CNCIs.

-Compute Node Setup
+Compute node setup
 ------------------

 All other nodes in this sample setup ``192.168.0.103, 104, ..`` are compute